Starting the process

 Care at home

-You can arrange assistance privately, access support from a charitable institution or ask for help from your local authority.
-The Scottish Government continues to fund free personal care for those aged 65 and over who require it.
-Approval is usually following a referral by the GP (or hospital doctor) to the social work department which carries out the assessment.
+- The Scottish Government continues to fund free personal care for those aged 65 and over who require it.
+Approval is typically following a referral by the GP (or hospital doctor) to the social work department which carries out the assessment.

 Care in a residential or nursing home